 Creating a sleep environment that helps you feel calm and happy can work alongside these practices to improve your sleep.
-Whether that means incorporating fragrance, drinking a glass of warm tea, upgrading your bedding, or wearing something luxuriously soft to sleep, when your sleep environment is filled with things that make you feel happy, comfortable and supported, your sleep, and desire to sleep, will improve.
+Whether that means incorporating fragrance, drinking a glass of warm tea, upgrading your SIJO bedding, or wearing something luxuriously soft, like our Lounge Collection to sleep, when your sleep environment is filled with things that make you feel happy, comfortable and supported, your sleep, and desire to sleep, will improve.

 Meditation is a great tool for sleep, de-stressing, and relaxing the body.
 If you’re having trouble with sleep, we encourage you to try these meditation techniques.
 Let us know on social media or in an email what you think and which techniques work for you!

 - Bed Pillows